The Buckhorns advanced all the way to this year's District Two title tilt

 At the opposite end of the field things are a bit less obtuse.
 Underclassmen have already proved they can score and maintain control of the field, but how that will all pan out is too far off to tell.

-Page 4 of 4 - Other schools were going through admitted "growing seasons" and were setting their sights on the future midway through this year.
+Other schools were going through admitted "growing seasons" and were setting their sights on the future midway through this year.

 Regardless, staying on top of the Division 2 rankings will be something the Buckhorns will have to work at in 2014.